warren-bank/mirror-XMail-mail-server/docs/Readme.txt

     Please report XMail errors and errors in this document.
 If you successfully build and run XMail please let me know at davidel@xmailserver.org, I don't want money ;)

     [top]

-KNOWN BUGS

-    Version 0.1 (Alpha-1):

-    0.1-001 Linux (FIXED)
-        SMail threads don't wake up upon a release semaphore by SMTP threads.

-    0.27-001 Windows
-        Using XMail inside a net that use MS Proxy Server 2.0 cause XMail to fail in sending UDP packets for DNS MX queries (due to a bug of WS2_32.DLL linked to MS Proxy 2.0).
-I don't know if more recent versions of MS Proxy fixes this bug.
-To makes XMail work in such environment you can use 'DefaultSMTPGateways' option in 'SERVER.TAB' (see "SERVER.TAB VARIABLES" above) to use smart SMTP hosts.
-Or better still, strip away MS Proxy server and setup a cheap PC running Linux + IP-Masquerading that cost exactly 0.0 $ and works great.
-Or use 'SmartDNSHost' configuration to redirect recursion queries to a DNS smart host that support TCP and recursion.

-    [top]